anastaga/jetson-slam/README.md

 ## Procedure

 ### Advanced Simulation
-- Setup Hector_SLAM in Gazebo.
+- Setup Quadcopter Simulation in Gazebo [Hector_Quadrotor](https://github.com/tu-darmstadt-ros-pkg/hector_quadrotor).
-- Integrate Realsense d435i and thermal camera in simulation.
+- Integrate Realsense d435i camera using the Reasense SDK and a custom thermal camera plugin in simulation.

 ### Neural Network Training and Optimization
-- Employ Yolov8 for RPN, trained on ~10,000 thermal images.
+- Employ pretrained Yolov8 for RPN, re-trained on ~10,000 thermal images.
 - Balance efficiency and accuracy for real-time human detection.

 ### Hardware Implementation and Calibration